shaymiya/30-days-of-python/README.md

 **DAY 09 - CONDITIONALS** \
 Learned more about conditionals (if elif else etc) and how to use them in Python.

+**DAY 10 - LOOPS** \
+Learned more about while and for loops and how to use them in Python.